 I am an Economist who works on Econometrics and Forecasting, what is now also called Business Data Science or Analytics.

 I am Professor at ESSEC Business School, in the greater Paris area and also a member of the Macroeconomics Center at CREST.

-I am also the CoDirector of the MSc in Data Sciences & Business Analytics, a joint program of CentraleSupélec and ESSEC Business School.
+I am also the CoDirector of the Master in Data Sciences & Business Analytics, a joint program of CentraleSupélec and ESSEC Business School.